ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * Number: Wire format suberror code (range 0-255)

-* Meaning: A short description of the error including reference to an IETF-approved document
+* Meaning: A short description of the sub-error

 * Applicability: Indicates which RFC8914 error codes apply to this sub-error code

-* Reference: A pointer to the specification text
+* Reference: A pointer to IETF-approved specification

 * Change Controller: Person or entity, with contact information if appropriate.